 There are many more excuses the grace-confused people will use, it’s very sad.
 And you can tell if they are really confused about God’s grace because they will get mad about His grace.
 Crazy, right?
 They are upset about the very thing keeping themselves eternally secure.

 “You better be careful with that grace!” they’ll say.
-Yet, that grace is the branch they are sitting on, high above hell and their own demise.
+Yet that grace is the branch they are sitting on, high above hell and from their own demise.

 Friend, the gospel is this: “He is able to save completely those who come to God through him, because he always lives to intercede for them” (Hebrews 7:25).
 The reason why we will stay saved–once and for all time (see Hebrews 10:10)–is one main reason.

 If He dies, yes.
 If He doesn’t die again, no. Your life is His life!
 So be confident in His ability to stay alive!
 He is God!
 You are saved!
 That is, if you believe He has forgiven you.
 Do you?